Cyntoia Brown, serving life for murder, asks Tennessee parole board for clemency: A look at her case

 This all started when she met a man called "Cut-throat" when she was 16 and a runaway.
 Brown said she began to live with the 24-year-old in motels and the pair did drugs, according to The Associated Press.
 She claims the man was abusive, frequently choking her and pulling guns on her.

-“He would explain to me that some people were born whores, and that I was one, and I was a slut, and nobody [would] want me but him, and the best thing I could do was just learn to be a good whore,” she testified about how she became a prostitute.
+“He would explain to me that some people were born w----s, and that I was one, and I was a slut, and nobody [would] want me but him, and the best thing I could do was just learn to be a good w***e,” she testified about how she became a prostitute.

 Since she’s been in prison, Brown has earned her associates degree from Lipscomb University, WZTV-TV reported.
 She is also working on a bachelor's degree, according to the news station.